Ricochet (1991 film): Production

 Originally, the screenplay to Ricochet by Fred Dekker was written as a Dirty Harry film, but Clint Eastwood deemed it too grim.
 When the script was attached to Joel Silver as producer in a different direction, Dekker met Kurt Russell about starring while Dekker was to be director, which it never was able to reach in its pre-production stage.

+Filming began on January 28, 1991, on various locations in Los Angeles, California.

-Reportedly, violent scenes in the film were heavily cut down following the test screenings.
-According to interview with director Russell Mulcahy, in one of the scenes that were cut out Blake physically abuses Styles until Styles vomits, and Blake gets a sponge to clean him up.
-This is why Styles has vomit on him when he is found in the streets.
-The uncut version of the film was never released.
+Reportedly, violent scenes in the film were heavily cut down following test screenings.
+Director Russell Mulcahy said that in one deleted scene, Blake physically abuses Styles until Styles vomits, and Blake gets a sponge to clean him up, explaining why Styles had vomit on him when he is found in the streets in a later scene.

 Music

-The score of the film was composed, produced, and conducted by Alan Silvestri.
-Like Predator 2, it was performed by the Skywalker Symphony Orchestra.
+The score of the film was composed, produced, and conducted by Alan Silvestri, and was performed by the Skywalker Symphony Orchestra.
+The score album included an unheard alternate fanfare cue for the Silver Pictures logo, composed by Silvestri.

+Ice-T's song "Ricochet" was released by Warner Bros. as a separate single.
+The song was originally recorded for the album Home Invasion, but was removed following earlier controversies concerning his lyrics.
+After his departure from Warner Bros. for Priority Records, it was later included as part of a bonus CD packaged with copies of Home Invasion.

 Reception

-On review aggregation website Rotten Tomatoes, the film has a score of 74% based on 19 reviews, with an average rating of 5.7/10.
+On review aggregation website Rotten Tomatoes, the film has a score of 75% based on 20 reviews, with an average rating of 5.9/10.
 On Metacritic, the film has a weighted average score of 49 based on 17 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

+On IMDb the film attained a weighted rating of 6.2/10, leading to generally mixed reviews.

 Gene Siskel and Roger Ebert gave the film two thumbs down on their show At the Movies, describing it as ridiculous, goofy, embarrassing, unsavory and distasteful but also stylish, ambitious and having some smart dialogue.

+Kevin Thomas from Los Angeles Times, noted that the film was "exploitation-picture violent" but "genuinely scary, suspenseful and disturbing in the best sense."

 Box office

 The movie had a modest box office.
 It premiered on October 4, 1991, making $4,831,181 in its opening weekend, 2nd behind The Fisher King, ending up grossing over $21 million in its theatrical run.
-It also came 5 weeks prior to the premiere of Cape Fear, a film starring Robert De Niro and Nick Nolte with a similar storyline.